-The BMW X3 compact crossover SUV gets more efficient for 2013 with a new engine and new standard features, including automatic stop/start on all models.
-The naturally aspirated inline-6 once used in the base xDrive 28i is gone, replaced with a 2.0-liter turbocharged inline-4 found on many other BMW models, including the X1, Z4, and 3 Series.
-Although smaller than the outgoing engine, the new twin-scroll turbo is slightly more powerful and offers improved fuel economy.
+The BMW X3 compact crossover SUV got more efficient for 2013 with a new engine and new standard features, including automatic stop/start on all models.
+The naturally aspirated inline-6 once used in the base xDrive28i disappeared, replaced with a 2.0-liter turbocharged inline-4 found in many other BMW models, including the X1, Z4, and 3 Series.
+Although smaller than the outgoing engine, the new twin-scroll turbo was slightly more powerful and offers improved fuel economy.

-The X3 was redesigned for 2011, and that body style carries over unchanged.
+The X3 was last redesigned for 2011.
 The exterior is tasteful, with classic BMW design cues such as the signature twin-kidney grille.
 Inside, the interior is luxuriously appointed, with a surprisingly generous amount of cargo space behind the second row.
-A power liftgate is now standard on 2013 X3 models.
+A power liftgate is standard on all X3 models.

 BMW's xDrive all-wheel-drive system comes standard on all X3 models.
-The X3 retains as much of a rear-drive feel as it can muster, using a multi-plate clutch to vary rear-to-front torque split from fully 100 percent committed to the rear to 40 percent sent forward to assist with traction when needed.
+The X3 retains as much of a rear-drive feel as it can muster, using a multi-plate clutch to vary rear-to-front torque split: from fully 100 percent committed to the rear, down to 40 percent sent forward to assist with traction when needed.

 During our test drive, the BMW X3 xDrive35i demonstrated some of the best poise and isolation we've ever experienced in an SUV on gravel roads.
 Its suspension system, which uses a double-joint spring-strut mechanism at the front and a multi-link system at the rear, makes it the best-handling X3 to date.

-The automatic stop/start system is invasive, however, and makes an obvious shutter when turning off or starting up again.
+The automatic stop/start system is invasive, however, and makes an obvious shudder when the engine turns off or starts up again.
 The driver can switch it off, but it resets back to on every time the car is started.

-All 2013 BMW X3 models are equipped with BMW's Driving Dynamics Control, which allows drivers to select from four driving modes that range from sporty to thrifty.
+All 2014 BMW X3 models are equipped with BMW's Driving Dynamics Control, which allows drivers to select from four driving modes that range from sporty to thrifty.
 The system adjusts the suspension as well as the level of steering assist.
-A new mode, dubbed Eco Pro, can reduce fuel usage by up to 20 percent, according to BMW, by optimizing engine, transmission, brakes, climate control and electrical settings.
+A mode dubbed Eco Pro can reduce fuel usage by up to 20 percent, according to BMW, by optimizing engine, transmission, brakes, climate control and electrical settings.
 A special display on the iDrive screen shows where the vehicle is saving energy and coaches drivers on how to be most efficient.

-Fuel economy estimates for the 2013 BMW X3 are 21/28 mpg City/Highway with the 2.0-liter turbocharged inline-4 found on the xDrive28i, according to the EPA, 19/26 mpg City/Highway with the 3.0-liter turbocharged inline-6 used on the xDrive35i.
+Fuel economy estimates for the 2014 BMW X3 are 21/28 mpg City/Highway with the 2.0-liter turbocharged inline-4 in the xDrive28i, according to the EPA; and 19/26 mpg City/Highway with the 3.0-liter turbocharged inline-6 used in the xDrive35i.
 Premium fuel is required with both engines.

-Safety features include the mandated dual front airbags plus side-curtain airbags for head protection, side-impact airbags for torso protection.
-Active safety features include anti-lock brakes, electronic stability control, all-wheel drive.
-Optional safety features include rearview camera, Park Distance Control.
+Safety features include the mandated dual front airbags, plus side-curtain airbags for head protection and side-impact airbags for torso protection.
+Active safety features include anti-lock brakes, electronic stability control, and all-wheel drive.
+Optional safety features include a rearview camera and Park Distance Control.